 - In an episode of Drawn Together, Princess Clara hits Captain Hero with a poison dart and tells him that if he shows her cousin Bleh a good time, she will give him the antidote.

-- In DC Nation, Victor Stone gave this speech to Aurora when she started dating Gar.
-After Aurora shared a mind with Gar's batshit ex (Terra), she concluded that Vic was understating the warning.
+- In DC Nation, Victor Stone gives this speech to Aurora when she started dating Gar.
+After Aurora shares a mind with Gar's batshit ex (Terra), she concludes that Vic was understating the warning.

 - Ratheel of Juathuur warns Veithel.
 It's a failure of epic proportions.

 - In the Kung Fu Panda: Legends of Awesomeness episode "Crazy Little Ling Called Love", Po does this to Mei Ling when he learns Master Shifu has rekindled his relationship with her, despite her hurting him last time they met.

 Po: I'm a happy-go-lucky panda, but if you do anything to hurt Shifu, I'll make you pay.
 A lot.